hanabi/hanabi.github.io/misc/convention-questions.md

 ## 6) Do Not Post Questions About Bots

 - Some bots exist that emulate the way that the H-Group plays.
 However, these bots are imprecise and often have unexplainable behavior.
 - Thus, do not post any questions relating to bots in this channel.
-Instead, send a direct message to the author of the bot.
+Instead, send a direct message to the author of the bot if you do not understand why it performed some particular action.

 ## Reasoning